mozilla/addons-server/docs/topics/api/addons.rst

     :query string app: Used in conjunction with ``appversion`` below to alter ``current_version`` behaviour.
 Need to be a valid :ref:`add-on application <addon-detail-application>`.
     :query string appversion: Make ``current_version`` return the latest public version of the add-on compatible with the given application version, if possible, otherwise fall back on the generic implementation.
 Pass the full version as a string, e.g. ``46.0``.
 Only valid when the ``app`` parameter is also present.
 Currently only compatible with language packs through the add-on detail API, ignored for other types of add-ons and APIs.
     :query string lang: Activate translations in the specific language for that query.
 (See :ref:`Translated Fields <api-overview-translations>`)
+    :query boolean show_grouped_ratings: Whether or not to show ratings aggregates in the ``ratings`` object (Use "true"/"1" as truthy values, "0"/"false" as falsy ones).
     :>json int id: The add-on id on AMO.
     :>json array authors: Array holding information about the authors for the add-on.
     :>json int authors[].id: The id for an author.